melikos1984/redux/docs/basics/Actions.md

 ## 下一步

-Now let’s [define some reducers](Reducers.md) to specify how the state updates when you dispatch these actions!
+現在讓我們來[定義一些 reducers](Reducers.md) to specify how the state updates when you dispatch these actions!

 >##### Note for Advanced Users
 >If you’re already familiar with the basic concepts and have previously completed this tutorial, don’t forget to check out [async actions](../advanced/AsyncActions.md) in the [advanced tutorial](../advanced/README.md) to learn how to handle AJAX responses and compose action creators into async control flow.